ECIP 1112: Olympia Treasury Contract Source

 3. Client Enforcement and Network Safety

-4. Replay Safety and Execution Integrity
+4. Proposal Execution Integrity

 5. Audit and Testing Strategy

-The contract SHALL be audited by external security firms prior to deployment.
+• Independent Security Audit — The Treasury contract SHALL undergo external audits prior to deployment.

 Summary

-The Olympia Treasury is implemented as an immutable, governance-isolated vault.
-Its design prevents unauthorized access, minimizes runtime complexity, and enforces consensus correctness.
-Through external audits, formal verification, and testnet validation, the implementation provides a secure foundation for decentralized, on-chain funding of Ethereum Classic public goods.
+Through independent audits, formal verification, and testnet validation, it provides a secure foundation for decentralized, on-chain funding in the Ethereum Classic ecosystem.

 Copyright and related rights waived via